Image Source: freedigitalphotos.net

 Specific Foods to Stimulate Hair Regrowth

 Once chemotherapy has finished, there are a number of things you can eat that will help your body with the nutrients it needs to recreate a healthy head of hair.
-B vitamins, fresh or frozen berries like raspberries, strawberries, blueberries; sweet potatoes; maqui berry powder; goji berries or juice; acai; broccoli and spinach; avocados; nuts and seeds; bell peppers (capsicum); beans and legumes (including soybeans); eggs and other protein sources like meat (if you’re a meat eater), or a high quality protein powder.
+B vitamins and biotin; fresh or frozen berries like raspberries, strawberries, blueberries; sweet potatoes; maqui berry powder; goji berries or juice; acai; broccoli and spinach; avocados; nuts and seeds; bell peppers (capsicum); beans and legumes (including soybeans); eggs and other protein sources like meat (if you’re a meat eater), or a high quality organic protein powder.
 These are all (with exception of the meat) potent breast cancer fighters as well.

 Essential Oils Stimulate Hair Regrowth